peterpot/openath.github.io/standards.md

 We are working on a global database of organisations - meaning anyone who can put on a competition.
 Most organisations in athletics have a pretty clear acronym - WADA, IAAF, IOC, WMA, and within the UK EA, SEAA, BMAF etc.  These will be stored alongside clubs and given Opentrack IDs and Codes.
 It will then be possible to build up a map of which organisations are affiliated to which governing bodies.

+England Athletics and European Athletics can fight it out for who gets EA.

 Peter Kennedy has bravely volunteered to maintain this data!